pimcore/pimcore-cli/doc/pimcore_5_migration.md

 # rename layouts
 $ pimcore.phar pimcore5:views:rename legacy/website/views/layouts app/Resources/views

-# fix views (make sure you check what has been changed!)
+# update views (make sure you check what has been changed!)
 $ pimcore.phar pimcore5:views:fix app/Resources/views

+# update controllers (make sure you check what has been changed!)
+# controller files need to be moved manually, but there is no name changing involved as with views
+$ pimcore.phar pimcore5:controllers:fix src/AppBundle/Controller

 # fix view db references (documents setting a custom template)
 $ pimcore.phar pimcore5:views:update-db-references